sidwellr/schotter/schotter3.md

 use nannou::ui::prelude::*;
 ```

 Each widget we will use needs to have an Id.
 We use a special macro to list the widgets and generate an Id for each.
-We start with one widget: the Randomize button:
+We start with one widget: the Randomize button.
+I put this right after the main() function, but it can go anywhere.

 ```
 widget_ids! {